roylyh/Resource-Wall/README.md

 # Resource Wall Project

 Resource Wall was our midterm project of choice.
 Pinterest for learners.
 It allows the user to save resouces such as tutorials, blogs, and videos in a central place that can be accessed by any user.
+Built with Node, Express, Bootstrap, PostgreSQL

 ## Warnings & Tips